Policies and Procedures

 SMU has a two-year residency requirement and students are expected to live on-campus for their first two years.
 The university permits very few exceptions to the two year live-on requirement.

-New first-year students who are from Dallas may request a personal hardship exemption from the requirement in order to continue to live at home with parent or guardian.
+New first-year students who are from Dallas may request a personal exemption from the requirement in order to continue to live at home with parent or guardian.
 Exemptions may be requested after a student completes the housing application .
 If exemption is granted, it is valid for the two years of the requirement.

-Generally a student requests a hardship exemption for one of these reasons, and it may be helpful to know the following:
+Generally a student requests to live at home for one of these reasons, and it may be helpful to know the following:

 • Financial reasons: Approval to live at home may affect a student’s financial aid, so it is recommended students check with their SMU financial aid advisor to see how living at home would affect aid.